 - What caused the fires in Los Angeles?

-- What has been destroyed by the California fires?
+- What was destroyed by the California fires?

 - How is World Vision responding to the Los Angeles fires?